 There’s something about farmhouses that takes you back to your childhood.
-Perhaps it’s the simplicity and practicality that has become their defining characteristic over the years.
-And although this same simplicity and practicality would fit in seamlessly in current modern, minimalist design trends, their sage green and buttermilk yellow interior doesn’t.
+Perhaps it’s the simplicity and practicality of a farmhouse interior design that has become their defining characteristic over the years.
+And although this same simplicity and practicality would fit in seamlessly in current modern, minimalist design trends, their sage green and buttermilk yellow interior don’t.

-Luckily, the modern farmhouse does away with these sickly colors while retaining the farmhouse’s classic appeal.
+Luckily, modern farmhouses in NJ do away with these sickly colors while retaining the farmhouse’s classic architectural appeal.
 Advantage Contracting, one of the top home addition companies in the state, shows you how the modern farmhouse did that.

 Practicality Predominates in the Modern Farmhouse